 Series of 3 inkjet prints on paper, single-channel video, computer-cut adhesive vinyl, inkjet on foamcore

-The Fullness of Time (2019) with JD Reforma at Verge Gallery
+Presented as part of The Fullness of Time (2019) with JD Reforma at Verge Gallery; supported by the NAVA NSW Artists’ Grant

 The source material for PrimeTime is taken from fantasy Filipino soap operas, also known as fantaseryes or telefantasya.
 This genre of Philippine television programming often depicts narratives about cosmology and mythology specific to Filipino culture and history.
 The three series that have been chosen for this work portray a myriad of characters including half-human beings in Mulawin (2004-05), mermaids and merfolk in Ayrana (2012-13), and shape shifting evil spirits called aswang in Juan Dela Cruz (2013).